Lillian1228/Data-Science-Nuggets/Algorithms/classic_algorithms.md

 #### 4.3 Revisiting Big 0 notation

 In practical applications constants in Big O could matter sometimes, i.e. when input sizes are relatively small or when algorithms in comparison have similar complexity.
 For instance, both merge sort and quicksort have O(n*log n) time complexity, but quicksort often outperforms due to a smaller constant factor (no need for extra memory allocation in place).

+### Union-Find

+### 7. Weighted Graph and Dijkstra's algorithm

+Breadth-first search is used to calculate the shortest path for an unweighted graph.
+Dijkstra's algorithm is used to calculate the **shortest path for a weighted graph**.

+#### 7.1 What is Dijkstra's algorithm?

+Dijkstra's algorithm solves the shortest-path problem for any weighted, directed graph with non-negative weights.

+- Four steps:
+  1) Find the cheapest node you can get to at the least amount of cost
+  2) check whether there's a cheaper path to the neighbors of that node.
+If so, update their costs (costs for all nodes are initialized as positive infinity).
+  3) Repeat until you've done this for every node in the graph.
+  4) Calculate the final path.

+- Dijkstra's works only when all the weights are non-negative.
+This is to ensure that once a node has been visited, its optimal distance cannot be improved.
+This property is especially important to enable Dijkstra's algorithm to act in a greedy manner by always selecting the next most promising node.

+- If you have negative weights, use the Bellman-Ford algorithm.

+- depending on how it is implemented and what data structures are used, the time complexity is typically O(E*log(V)) which is competitive against other shortest path algorithms.

+#### 7.2 Implementation